Without research, there are no new treatments

 - La Force’s blog, Clinical Trials, PTC Therapeutics, Clinical trials simplified

 - A Phase 3, Randomized, Double-blind, Placebo-controlled Efficacy and Safety Study of Ataluren in Patients With Nonsense Mutation Duchenne Muscular Dystrophy and Open-Label Extension

 Exondys 51, SRP-5051

 - This treatment uses a specific exon-skipping technique to jump over a portion of genetic machinery that produces a non-working, mutated form of dystrophin in children with DMD.
-It aims to restore the machinery’s ability to read genetic code, so it can produce a less mutated form of dystrophin that works in children with DMD.
+It aims to restore the machinery’s ability to read the genetic code, so it can produce a less mutated form of dystrophin that works in children with DMD.
 The production of partly functional dystrophin may delay muscle destruction and extend mobility in children with this devastating, rare disease.
 More specifically, Exondys 51 (eteplirsen) triggers the skipping of exon 51, which occurs in 13% of children with DMD.

 For more information on clinical trials currently recruiting in Canada for DMD, visit clinicaltrialssimplified.com/Muscular dystrophy

 To participate in a clinical trial on DMD, please complete the registration form on clinicaltrialssimplified.com.
-For more information, contact CTS at email@example.com or at 1-888-982-2782.
+For more information, contact CTS at email@example.com or 1-888-982-2782.